-This is one question that I hear most often from sufferers of depression and indeed when I was suffering I didn’t tell anyone that I was depressed because I felt that they wouldn’t understand what I was going through.
+This is one question that I hear most often from sufferers of depression, and indeed when I was suffering I didn’t tell anyone that I was depressed because I felt that they wouldn’t understand what I was going through.

-Depression needs to be taken seriously because it is no joking matter for those who feel strangled by the fog and oppression of this illness.
+Depression needs to be taken seriously because it is no joking matter for those who feel strangled and blinded by the dense fog and oppression of this illness.
 In it’s worst case, and the statistics are horrifying, suicide can be the end result.
 Taking someone seriously if they say they are depressed can save a life.

 So what are some of the main reasons why people don’t take depression seriously?

-- It is almost impossible for someone who has not experienced something to understand it.
+- It is almost impossible for someone who has not experienced something so complex to understand it.
 This is the case with depression.
 “The pain of severe depression is quite unimaginable to those who have not suffered it,” Styron wrote.

 - Mental health has carried a stigma with it for many hundreds of years and it is still misunderstood today.
 Therefore, many people are suspicious of those who claim their depression is a mental illness.
 According to statistics presented by “Time for Change” which is run by Mind and Rethink Mental illness in the UK 26%of young people give up on life and their ambitions because of the stigma.